dtcu0ng/H81M-DS2-Hackintosh/README.md

 + Handoff (same as Airdrop)
 + iMessages (not fix yet)
 + FaceTime (not fix yet)

+# Not working for me:
++ Dual boot using Bootcamp (I need select another OS disk in UEFI settings to boot another OS.)

 # Guide for Pentium
 + Because macOS don't support Pentium, Celeron CPUs, so we need a use the Fake CPUID patches for that CPU to boot in MacOS: